Swift Replace String Example

 let end = letters.index(letters.startIndex, offsetBy: 3);

-let result = letters.replacingCharacters(in: start..<end, with: "wh")
+let result = letters.replacingCharacters(in: start..<end, with: "WH")

 // The result.

-A review.
 Strings in Swift are accessed through ranges, along with startIndex and endIndex.
 To replace chars, we access a range and invoke replaceSubrange.